berenicechisholm9/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying real bottlenecks.
 Remember that simplicity and clarity enhance robustness and evolvability."

 This quote emphasizes the importance of avoiding unnecessary optimization in the early stages of development.
 It suggests that over-concentration on small efficiencies can lead to more complex and less manageable code, often causing more problems than it solves.
 Instead, developers should prioritize understanding, design, and correctness before diving into optimizations.

+# 2024-01-25
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In the context of coding, this quote reminds us that writing clean, simple, and easy-to-understand code is a hallmark of a skilled programmer.
+It's not just about making the computer understand your instructions but also about making it maintainable and comprehensible for other developers who may work on it in the future.
+Complexity should be avoided whenever possible; instead, strive to break down complex problems into simpler, modular parts.
+This approach can lead to more efficient, less buggy code and ultimately saves time and effort in the long run.